 Numbers can vary.
 The ultimate goal is to reach valuable and meaningful functional and non-functional test automation coverage.
 The actual coverage number may be 95% or even 90%.
 But remember, everything not automated will occur only at the end of the cycle, which impacts speed.

 In this stage, focus on a low-maintenance yet up-to-date lab.
-Your lab should support scaling up, as you will need dozens of concurrent exactions as well as smart reporting to filter the noise from the true failures.
+Your lab should support scaling up.
+You will need dozens of concurrent exactions as well as smart reporting to filter the noise from the true failures.

 4. Reach 95% Coverage

 In the next step on the path to continuous testing you strive to reach 95% coverage.
 To do this you will need additional layers of environment control and capabilities such as: